darkarnium/sonor/devices/S18-One/UBOOT.md

 Unfortunately, it appears that `tftp`, `base`, and other commands which may assist in either dumping or loading data from U-Boot have been removed.

-Although the full scope of the differences between vanilla U-Boot, and the Sonos `U-Boot 2016.11-A113-Strict-Rev0.14` version used by this unit are currently unknown the 'vanilla' U-Boot sources for `2016.11` can be found at the following URL:
+Although the full scope of the differences between vanilla U-Boot and the Sonos `U-Boot 2016.11-A113-Strict-Rev0.14` version used by this unit are currently unknown, the 'vanilla' U-Boot sources for `2016.11` can be found at the following URL:

 * [U-Boot 2016.11](https://github.com/u-boot/u-boot/tree/29e0cfb4f77f7aa369136302cee14a91e22dca71)